The Flower and the Plough

 Publication date: 31st January 2013

 Page count: 36

 Price: £5.00 (paperback), £3.50 (ebook)

 A charming collection of love poems by Rachel Piercey, executed with her characteristic emotional and linguistic clarity.
 Romantic but never sentimental, Piercey builds up a nuanced study of passion and heartbreak over these twelve poems, capturing everything from the extravagant surrender of early love to the raw ache and misery that can follow.

-The title comes from a love poem by the Roman poet Catullus, which is also the inspiration for one of the poems in the collection (available as a postcard).
+The title comes from a love poem by the Roman poet Catullus, which is also the inspiration for one of the poems in the collection.
 Catullus played an important role in the creation of this book, as the author and illustrator first became friends when studying his poems in Latin class at school.
-You can read some sample poems over on the blog: the amazing gut-wrenching Bonfire, and a video for the wonderful Symbiosis.
+You can read some sample poems over on the blog: Bonfire and a video for Symbiosis.